grahamrobbo/MST2020/README.md

        }
 ```

-For websockets support add the following HTTP config setting so that nginx wil acrt as a websocket proxy.
+For websockets support add the following HTTP config setting so that nginx will act as a websocket proxy.

 ```
     upstream websocket {